Wire-Network/wire-docs/docs/guides/sysio-code-tutorial.md

 :::

 * You have access to a local Wire node.
-* You have a `sysio` account and access to the account's private key.
+* You have authority over the `sysio` account and access to the account's private key.
 * You have created an account (e.g., `alice`) and imported its private key.
+For more information, see [how to create an account](/docs/guides/how-to-create-an-account.md).
 * You are familiar with the basic `clio set account` commands.
-For reference, see [set account] /tooling/clio/command-reference/set/set-account.md).
+For reference, see [set account](/docs/api-reference/tooling/clio/command-reference/set/set-account.md).

 :::warning[REMINDER]
 The install process has already set up the wallet for the *root* user.
 To interact with clio, ensure **you are on the root user**.
 Run `sudo su -` to switch to the root user before proceeding with the tutorial.